ThinkUpLLC/ThinkUp/docs/source/userguide/accounts/serviceusers.rst

 Switch Service User
 -------------------

-To switch between service userse, click on the "Switch service user" link on the left side of ThinkUp's status bar.
+To switch between service users, click on the "Switch service user" link on the left side of ThinkUp's status bar.